Withdrawal from Winthrop University

 A student who withdraws before the course withdrawal date of the semester receives grades of N for all courses.
 If the student stops attending after the withdrawal date of the semester, the student receives grades of F, U, or I, as the individual instructors deem appropriate.
 A student may withdraw after the course withdrawal deadline with documented extenuating circumstances.
 Such circumstances include the following: death of an immediate family member; traumatic and unforeseen circumstances which are considered beyond a student’s control; prolonged emotional instability, physical injury or illness which has resulted in the student’s inability to complete academic responsibilities; or a change in nonacademic employment beyond the student’s control.
 Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar or his designee no later than the last day of classes for the semester in question.
 Failure to withdraw officially may seriously affect a student’s eligibility for future readmission or for transfer to another institution.

-Undergraduate students who wish to initiate the withdrawal process should go to the Office of Records and Registration, 126 Tillman Hall, and complete a Withdrawal From the University form.
+Undergraduate students who wish to initiate the withdrawal process should go to the Office of Records and Registration, 126 Tillman Hall, and complete a Withdrawal from the University form.
 If the student has received Financial Aid, the student is directed to the Financial Aid Office for a signature in order that they may understand any implications for withdrawing.
-The student is also asked to visit with the Controller’s office for financial information and obtain a representative’s signature as well.
+The student is also asked to visit the Office of Student Financial Services for financial information and to obtain a representative’s signature as well.

 Internal Control Considerations